They met when they were 12 & 11, they spent the summer holidays together playing down the beck and in the fields.

 Over the years she went over and over it all in her head.
 As she grew she became sure she wasn’t in the wrong, HE was.
 She realised it for what it was, marital rape.
 She truly hoped that he never did the same to any future partners.
 She believed it was her attitude to herself that made him feel comfortable in treating her like that.
 She believed that it was his insecurities that made him behave so terribly.
 She never let it define her, she went through some tough times and she punished herself for how he made her feel but she brushed herself off and decided she wasn’t going to be a victim.

 She is ‘comfortable’ with it but never speaks of it.
 She doesn’t want others to think she is attention seeking.
 She doesn’t want others to feel uncomfortable.
 She knows a lot people wouldn’t understand, she still doesn’t really understand.

 Now she quietly feels empowered by her personal response to it.

+She knows it may make others feel awkward but it is her life, she owns that and the right to talk about it.
+If only to make one other person who may be in that situation know that it’s not OK and they don’t have to put up with it.
 If only to let one other person know that if you speak about it, it WILL be taken seriously.
 If only to let one other person know it’s not their fault.